phoeniX-Digital-Design/phoeniX/README.md

 ## phoeniX Core Structure
 <div align="justify">

 The repository contains a collection of Verilog modules that build up the phoeniX RISC-V processor.
-These building block modules are included in `\Modules`.
+These building block modules are included in `\Modules` directory.
 Each modules was designed with concepts of modularity and distributed-control in mind.
 This deliberate approach allows for effortless replacement and configuration of individual building blocks, resulting in a simplified process.
+This will help designers with integrating new modules (especially arithmetic and execution units) within the processor.

 </div>